yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 wan_proto=dhcp
 }}}

+Note that the default behaviour is to [http://forum.openwrt.org/viewtopic.php?pid=8410#p8410 use WPA] if your WRT54G is running in AP mode.
+If you don't want to use WPA, set wl0_crypto to the empty string:

+{{{
+wl0_crypto=
+}}}

 == The ethernet switch ==

 The WRT54G is essentially a WAP54G (wireless access point) with a 6 port switch.
 There's only one physical ethernet connection and that's wired internally into port 5 of the switch; the WAN is port 0 and the LAN is ports 1-4.
 The separation of the WAN and LAN interfaces is done by the switch itself.
 The switch has a vlan map which tells it which vlans can be accessed through which ports.